DataDog/puppet-datadog-agent/CONTRIBUTING.md

 bundle exec kitchen test <target>
 ```

-So for example, if you want to test the agent installation, you can run:
+So for example, if you want to test the Agent installation, you can run:

 ```bash
 bundle exec kitchen test dd-agent-ubuntu1604
 ```

-More information about kitchen on its [Getting Started](https://kitchen.ci/docs/getting-started/introduction/).
+More information about kitchen on its [Getting Started](https://github.com/test-kitchen/test-kitchen/wiki/Getting-Started).

 ### Development loop

-To develop some fixes or some features, the easiest way is to work on the platform and version of your choice, setting the machine up with the `create` command and applying the recipe with the `converge` command.
-If you want to explore the machine and try different things, you can also login into the machine with the `login` command.
+To develop fixes or features, work on the platform and version of your choice, setting the machine up with the `create` command and applying the recipe with the `converge` command.
+If you want to explore the machine and try different things, you can also log into the machine with the `login` command.

 ```bash
 # Create the relevant vagrant virtual machine